LaunchYourVibe

 Avoid for: primary content, critical steps, comparisons

-LaunchYourVibe C-09
+LAUNCHYOURVIBE C-09

 Accordions create extra work for the user.
 Every collapsed section is a barrier.
 Use them when the content is genuinely optional: not to make a page feel shorter while hiding required reading.